Carbon

 Carbon-12: Introduces a major shift to an octagon geometry with a 7-nucleon core.

-This structural evolution in Carbon-12 changes the entire architecture, and the subsequent carbon isotopes follow this modified 7-nucleon core structure.
+This structural evolution in Carbon-12 changes the entire configuration, and the subsequent carbon isotopes follow this modified 7-nucleon core structure.

 Formula